 The Rembrandt combination tour: museum tour and city walk

 Combine tour Rembrandt tour in the Rijksmuseum with an Amsterdam city tour.
-For example with a city walk in Rembrandt's footsteps with the duration of another 1,5 hours, for the combined price of € 250 onward (incl.
-VAT).
+For example with a city walk in Rembrandt's footsteps with the duration of another 1,5 hours, for the combined price of € 270 onward.
 Of course we can plan a break between both tours.
 Read more about the Rembrandt city tour in Amsterdam here.